gforerob/hydro-event-detector/README.md

 ---

 ## 📂 3.
-Preprocess: Provide to the package the datetimes_naive and streamflow arrays required for processing
+Preprocess: Provide to the package the datetimes_naive and streamflow arrays required for processing (To ensure the method works correctly, make sure there are no NaN values within the time series.
+Fill in missing data or use only sections of the time series that are complete.)

 ### 🔹 Preprocess Example with Parquet Files